 Don't bother giving your fridge a good cleaning until you locate and eliminate the smelly source.
 Look for any expired food or anything that's more than a week old.
 Sniff it and chuck it if it emanates an odor or if you notice mold.
 Check the produce drawer for anything that's turned to mush or is seeping liquid.

 Next, take everything out of the fridge and put your food in a cooler.
 Then remove the shelves and clean them with hot water and soap.
 Now, sanitize them with a mixture of 1 tablespoon chlorine bleach to 1 gallon of water.
 Wash down the walls, ceiling and base of the fridge along with the interior of the door interior and gasket.
 Dry with a towel and put your items back inside.
-If the odor persists, here are some other options:
+If the odor persists, there are some other options, we'll discuss those in more detail below.

 Methods to Remove Fridge Odors